kijanawoodard/Blog/src/BlogEngine.Site/Content/Blog/fubumvc-validation-and-re-hydrating-the-view.md

 In the last case, I prefer to send the user to a "Fail Whale" type of generic error page and issue a priority 1 alert to OPS.
 Either, someone is hacking the system, or we have a serious bug in our UI that is presenting invalid options to users.
 Either way, someone should deal with the problem quickly.

-In the other cases, it’s nice to present the form back to the user telling them what’s wrong and letting them make a choice.
+In the other cases, it's nice to present the form back to the user telling them what's wrong and letting them make a choice.
 The PRG pattern above allows for this.

 Using FubuMVC, I can imagine ways to get this into the behavior chain based on our conventions and have it working seamlessly.
-I’ve been growing increasingly wary of inheritance, but I can see defining our classes like this.
+I've been growing increasingly wary of inheritance, but I can see defining our classes like this.

     public class FooEditRequestModel
     ...